WEHI-Education/Workshop-IntroToHPC-Slurm/episodes/02-milton.md

 ## Looking Around Your Home

-We will now run through some linux commands to look around the login node.
+We will now revise some linux commands to look around the login node.

 ::: challenge